WelbornGroup/ELECTRIC/README.md

 This keyfile should be identical to the one used in Step 1, except that it **must not** include periodic boundary conditions and **must not** use an Ewald summation.
 This means that in the `.key` file for running the driver, you should not have an `a-axis` keyword, or keywords related to Ewald.

 3. **Launch one (or more; see the `-nengines` option below) instance(s) of Tinker as an MDI engine, using the keyfile created in Step 2.**
 This is done in the same way you launch a normal Tinker simulation (by launching the `dynamic.x` executable) except that the `-mdi` command-line option is added.
-However, it is **very important** that the reference coordinates you use do not have perioidic boundary information.
+However, it is **very important** that the reference coordinates you use do not have periodic boundary information.
 So, if when you originally ran the simulation you started it with a snapshot from a previous simulation run, make sure to create a new snapshot to launch the simulation from which does not include box information on line 2.

   The argument to the `-mdi` command-line option details how Tinker should connect to the driver; its possible arguments are described in the [MDI documentation](https://molssi.github.io/MDI_Library/html/library_page.html#library_launching_sec).
   When in doubt, we recommend doing `-mdi "-role ENGINE -name NO_EWALD -method TCP -port 8021 -hostname localhost"`